 In 2012, I graduated with an MEng in Computing from Imperial College London.
-My interests at the time roughly lay in logic, network security and bioengineering: my dissertation involved the application of proxy re-encryption to social networks, and my favourite course involved the application of machine learning concepts to neural signals from monkeys.
+My interests at the time roughly lay in logic, network security and bioengineering: my dissertation involved the application of proxy re-encryption to social networks, and my favourite course involved the application of machine learning concepts to interpret neural signals from monkeys.
 Since 2012, I have been working at Netcraft, an internet security company in Bath.

 In a more general sense I am very interested in online privacy, from technical, social and economic perspectives.